Visitors and Day Sailing

 The prevailing wind direction is SW or NW.
 Most directions work well and the reservoir is about 650 feet above sea level, so it gets a good amount of wind.
 If you stand at the Clubhouse and look towards the dam you are looking due South.
 So, a Southerly wind has to come over the dam wall.
 This is usually okay, though you may find some wind shadow if the water level is very low – not usually an issue but can happen mid-Summer if it’s particularly dry.
-Wind with an Easterly component is the least good direction - it can be a bit gusty, though still very sailable and you can get some very strong winds from this direction.
+Wind with an Easterly component can be a bit gusty, though still very sailable and you can get some very strong winds from this direction.
 Launching in North/North Westerly winds involve some wind shadow near the clubhouse due to trees.

 When can you sail?

 When you join you will get a key for the gate to the access road, our car park and the Clubhouse.
 You can sail any time during daylight hours.
-Visitors should enquire (via our Contact Us page) about a day sailing ticket) you’ll be given the temporary code to the combination lock for the gate to the access road.
+Visitors should enquire (via our Contact Us page) about a day sailing ticket.
+You’ll be given the temporary code to the combination lock for the gate to the access road.
 Visitors need to plan their visit to coincide with others, so that the clubhouse and car park are unlocked.
 Sundays are particularly popular, but whenever there’s wind, including weekday evenings, you’re likely to find others on the water.
 The shoutbox on our website helps people check who else plans to sail when they plan to, which helps with both safety and friendships.
-Non-members are welcome to register to use the shoutbox.
+Non-members are welcome to register to use the shoutbox - just email us.

 What about kit storage?

-We have 54 storage slots for members' boards and rigs and a few of these are vacant.
-Storage is popular.
+We have 54 storage slots for members' boards and rigs and a few of these are always vacant, though storage is popular.
 Many members like the convenience of keeping their kit at the Club and the quality of the sailing available at Watergrove is good enough so that many rarely sail elsewhere!